Facebook Pixel Consulting — Conversions API Implementation & Facebook CAPI Expert Services

 Confirm all events flow correctly in Events Manager and document the uplift in conversion coverage.

-Meta CAPI is a server-to-server integration that sends conversion event data directly from your server to Meta — bypassing ad blockers and browser privacy restrictions that limit the Meta Pixel.
+The Facebook Conversions API (also called Meta CAPI) is a server-to-server integration that sends conversion event data directly from your server to Meta — bypassing ad blockers and browser privacy restrictions that limit the browser-based Pixel.
 It works alongside the Pixel to improve data completeness and ad optimization signal quality.

 Ad blockers, iOS privacy frameworks, and cookie consent restrictions all reduce how much data the browser-based Pixel can capture.
 This means Meta's algorithm has less signal to optimize ad delivery — resulting in higher CPAs and less efficient campaign performance.
 CAPI is the solution.